 The type of business you can run in one of our properties falls into different categories.
 We will consider a wide range of businesses and uses.

 We are unlikely to accept applications from similar retailers if there is an existing offering in the area, unless station footfall justifies multiple offers (applies more to retail units).

-Our standard leases are for six years, but a flexible range of leases are available.
+Our standard leases are for five years.
 These are negotiated on an individual basis depending on the type of property you've applied for.
 Your lease will specify what the premises may be used for and will also identify the extent of the property contained in the lease.